rikenshah/rikenshah.github.io/_posts/articles/2017-01-16-getting-started-with-kaggle.md

 - It can not give probabilities, instead just gives an output based on selected threshold.

 ML Best Practice - Use 3-way folding on your dataset to achieve good results.
-Divide your dataset in three parts, train on first two and test on third, then train on 2nd and 3rd part and test on first, etc.
+Divide your dataset into three parts, train on first two and test on third, then train on 2nd and 3rd part and test on first, etc.

 #### Sk-learn snippets